sm-azure/CarND-Behavioral-Cloning-P3/README.md

   <b>Center Line Driving</b>
 </p>

 In the final training set, there were 2 such laps.
 The center image was flipped and added to the training set.
+I also tried to flip the left and right channels, but the result was not promising.

 I then recorded the vehicle driving in the opposite direction
 <p align="center">